nasa/cumulus/docs/workflow_tasks/files_to_granules.md

 ## Summary

-This task utilizes the incoming ```config.input_granules``` and the task input list of s3 URIs along with the rest of the configuration objects to take the list of incoming files and sort them into a list of granule objects.
+This task utilizes the incoming ```config.inputGranules``` and the task input list of s3 URIs along with the rest of the configuration objects to take the list of incoming files and sort them into a list of granule objects.

-  **Please note** Files passed in without metadata defined previously for ```config.input_granules``` will be added with the following keys:
+  **Please note** Files passed in without metadata defined previously for ```config.inputGranules``` will be added with the following keys:

 * name
 * bucket